charlielobster/CUDA_NekRS/README.md

 3) From your BIOS, boot from the USB drive and install to the target drive

-    For this document, "Install latest Graphics and Wifi hardware drivers" was left blank during the install.
+    For this document, "Install latest Graphics and Wifi hardware drivers" was left unchecked during the install.

 <br/>